tetengo/tetengo.cpp/README.md

 This library also provides the A* search algorithm for the lattice created by the Viterbi search.

+### tetengo::property

+An application setting library.

+It enables to acquire and save the settings in a common, platform-independent way.

+The storage of the settings is platform-specific: the Windows registry on Windows, home directory dot files on UNIX, etc.

 ### tetengo::text

 A text library.